onap/vnfrqts-requirements/docs/Chapter5/Heat/ONAP Heat Orchestration Templates: Overview.rst

     :id: R-39349
     :target: VNF
     :keyword: MUST NOT
+    :validation_mode: static

-    A VNF Heat Orchestration Template **MUST NOT** be designed to utilize the OpenStack 'heat stack-update' command for scaling (growth/de-growth).
+    A VNF Heat Orchestration Template **MUST NOT** be designed to utilize the OpenStack ``heat stack-update`` command for scaling (growth/de-growth).

 .. req::
     :id: R-43413
     :target: VNF
     :keyword: MUST
+    :validation_mode: static

     A VNF **MUST** utilize a modular Heat Orchestration Template design to support scaling (growth/de-growth).

+It is important to note that ONAP only supports heat stack-update for image upgrades.

 Scope of a Heat Orchestration Template
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^